 1. Vitamin C

 You can take it as orange juice or effervescent tablets dissolved in water.
-Studies (and by that, we mean studies of actual anecdotes from friends, not those carried out in laboratories) also indicate that the beneficial properties of vitamin C are further enhanced with the addition of two Nurofen.
+Studies (and by that, we mean reviews of actual anecdotes from friends, not those carried out in laboratories) also indicate that the beneficial properties of vitamin C are further enhanced with the addition of two Nurofen.
 Strange, but true!

 2. Drinking water